mbattley/YSD/README.txt

 This is a streamlined version of a larger pipeline still under development, so improvements can be expected later.

-Feel free to use these tools for your own work, but please cite Battley et al. (in prep.).
+Feel free to use these tools for your own work, but please cite Battley, Pollacco & Armstrong (2020).